hmlongco/Resolver/Documentation/Scopes.md

 Resolver then resolves the `service` object, and the code initializes a copy of `XYZViewModel` and returns it.

 The graph tracks all of the objects that are resolved by all of the objects that are resolved by all of the objects... until the final result is returned.
+At which point all of the internally cached references are released and your application now is responsible for the object's lifecycle.

 If you don't want this behavior, and if every request should get its own `unique` copy, specify it using the `unique` scope.